Lachlan water security investigation

 Community Reference Group

-The CRG will be a key form of communication between the local community, stakeholder groups and the project team.
-CRG members will be meeting in the Orange area at least three times during the preliminary business case with the first meeting scheduled for March 2017.
+The CRG is a key form of communication between the local community, stakeholder groups and the project team.
+Members of the group are:

 To learn more about the project, contact our Community Engagement Team: